 All samples were stored in a freezer until freeze dried.
 All samples were freeze dried to constant weight, and analyzed for Total Mercury (THg) by thermal decomposition, gold amalgamation and atomic absorption spectroscopy (EPA method 7473) using a Milestone DMA80 mercury analyzer.
 This method provided detection limits in the sub-parts per billion range.
 The QA/QC included blanks, replicates and matrix spikes.
 All duplicates had <10 percent difference and were averaged.
 The DMA80 was calibrated with NIST-traceable standards, and the calibration was verified using standards purchased from NIST and the National Research Council of Canada.

-For analysis and graphics, we used R (R Core Team, 2016), an open-source statistical computing package.

 RESULTS